Willie Nelson

 BirthdayApr 29, 1933

-BiographyWillie Hugh Nelson (born April 29, 1933) is an American singer, guitarist and songwriter.
+BiographyWillie Hugh Nelson (born April 29, 1933) is an American singer, guitarist, songwriter, actor and activist.
 He was one of the main figures of the outlaw country subgenre that developed in the late 1960s as a reaction to the conservative restrictions of the Nashville sound.
 The critical success of his album Shotgun Willie (1973), combined with the critical and commercial success of Red Headed Stranger (1975) and Stardust (1978), made Nelson one of the most recognized artists in country music.
 Nelson has acted in over 30 films, co-authored several books, and has been involved in activism for the use of biofuels and the legalization of marijuana.

 Nelson wrote his first song at age seven and joined his first band at ten.
 During high school, he toured locally with the Bohemian Polka as their lead singer and guitar player.
 After graduating from high school in 1950, he joined the U.S. Air Force but was later discharged due to back problems.
 After his return, Nelson attended Baylor University for two years but dropped out because he was succeeding in music.
 He worked as a disc jockey at radio stations in his native Texas, and at several radio stations in the Pacific Northwest, all the while working as a singer and songwriter throughout the late 1950s.
 During that time, he wrote songs that would become country standards, including "Funny How Time Slips Away", "Hello Walls", "Pretty Paper", and "Crazy".
 In 1960 he moved to Nashville, Tennessee, and later signed a publishing contract with Pamper Music which allowed him to join Ray Price's band as a bassist.
 In 1962, he recorded his first album, ...And Then I Wrote.
 Due to this success, Nelson signed in 1964 with RCA Victor and joined the Grand Ole Opry the following year.
 After mid-chart hits in the late 1960s and the early 1970s, Nelson grew weary of the corporate Nashville music scene, and in 1972 he moved to Austin, Texas.
 The ongoing music scene of Austin motivated Nelson to return to performing, appearing frequently at the Armadillo World Headquarters.